MouseLand/facemap/README.md

 # FaceMap <img src="FaceMap/mouse.png" width="200" title="lilmouse" alt="lilmouse" align="right" vspace = "50">

 GUI for processing videos of rodents, implemented in python and MATLAB.
 Works for grayscale and RGB movies.
 Can process multi-camera videos.
 Some example movies to test the GUI on are located [here](https://drive.google.com/drive/folders/1fOkIXyEsxO-lDGZLy0gCKf1d7OjnUcnQ?usp=sharing).

-If you are just getting started, I recommend trying out the python version.
-The GUI is much nicer to use, and it allows you to inspect the processed data.
-You can save the output file as a matlab file with a checkbox in the GUI.
+You can save the output from both the python and matlab versions as a matlab file with a checkbox in the GUI (if you'd like to use the python version - it has a better GUI).

 ## Data acquisition info